anujyadav5/etch-a-sketch/README.md

+# etch-a-sketch
-# etch-a-sketch project done as a part of the Odin course.
+Project done as a part of the Odin course.